Build an error message from partsSource:

 generate error messages with

-cnd_body() generic and makes it easy to generate an
+fields override the message generics and make it easy to generate

 an error message tailored to the state in which the error was